chef-boneyard/windows/README.md

 ```

 ### windows_certificate

+`Note`: This resource is now included in Chef 14.7 and later.
+There is no need to depend on the Windows cookbook for this resource.

 Installs a certificate into the Windows certificate store from a file, and grants read-only access to the private key for designated accounts.
 Due to current limitations in WinRM, installing certificated remotely may not work if the operation requires a user profile.
 Operations on the local machine store should still work.